Battlefield High School: Faculty and staff

 Battlefield High School employs over 250 total staff members, approximately 190 of whom are members of the instructional faculty with another dozen serving as paraprofessionals.
 The counseling center employs approximately 20 people.

 There are currently several committees operating at the school, including the Freshman Transition Committee, the Technology Committee, the Social Committee, the Principal's Advisory Council, and the STAR Program Committee.

 Curriculum

 Battlefield offers a county wide IT-specialized program for qualified students.
 The program offers courses in computer science and programming, as well as advanced certification programs including A+, Oracle, Cisco, Microsoft Certified Systems, and is a certification center for the Certified Internet Web Professional program.

 In 2006, the Virginia Department of Education conferred an award upon the iT team of business partners for collaboration between the iT program at Battlefield and local industry.

 Extracurricular and cocurricular activities

 The school mascot is the bobcat and the sports teams currently play in the AAA Cedar Run District and Northwest Region.

 The athletic team logo for Battlefield is a reproduction of the logo used by the Charlotte Bobcats NBA team.

 According to members of the original school naming committee, the mascot "Cannons" was seriously considered but ultimately lost to "Bobcats."

-While Battlefield has numerous clubs, most clubs only meet on Tuesdays and Thursdays, limiting a students ability to be involved in many.
-This has been a topic of concern, as it does not allow for a variety of choices nor provides students with a competitive edge in the college admissions process.

-Student clubs and activities at Battlefield have recently included: